- About PHA

 Services & Statistics

 PHA and its affiliated corporations provide long-term affordable rental housing and rental assistance to more than 3,000 low-income families, seniors and disabled individuals through its Public Housing and Housing Choice Voucher (HCV) Programs.
 It houses over 6,500 residents, close to 10% of the City’s population.
-The agency believes that providing safe, quality, affordable housing it gives its residents the stability they need and the opportunity for success they deserve.
+The agency believes that providing safe, quality, affordable housing gives its residents the stability they need and the opportunity for success they deserve.

 Together with its community partners, the PHA provides and expands affordable housing and services that improve quality of life, build community, enhance safety and promote personal success for the people we serve and the neighborhoods in which they reside.